Taxation in Finland: Shares owned via an equity savings account

-The entire dividend from a listed company to a private person is subject to the capital income tax if the share is owned via an equity savings account.
+The entire dividend from a listed company to a private individual is subject to capital income tax if the shares are held via an equity savings account.

-The value of the account is considered to be the sum of liquid money on the account and market price of the shares that have been bought with the money deposited on the account.
+The value of the account is considered to be the sum of the liquid money in the account and the market price of the shares that have been bought with the money deposited in the account.
 The dividends are deposited to the account and the owner can buy and sell shares with the assets of the account.
-If the owner withdraws money from the account at a moment when the account has surplus value (i.e. the value exceeds what have been deposited there), the profit withdrawn is proportionate to the withdrawal's proportion of the entire value of the account.
+If the owner withdraws money from the account at a moment when the account has surplus value (i.e., the value exceeds what has been deposited there), the profit withdrawn is proportionate to the withdrawal's proportion of the entire value of the account.
 The profit withdrawn is entirely subject to the capital income tax.
 There are no expenses deductible from capital income when the account is active—the losses are deductible only when the account is closed with losses and the money is withdrawn.

 Dividends from unlisted companies

-If the dividend from an unlisted company paid to a natural person adds up to 8% or less of the mathematical value (net assets) of the company, 75% of the dividend is tax-exempt and the rest is subject to the capital income tax (30% or 34%), rendering effectively a 7.5% capital income tax rate at minimum.
+If the dividend from an unlisted company paid to a natural person adds up to 8% or less of the mathematical value (net assets) of the company, 75% of the dividend is tax-exempt.
+The rest is subject to the capital income tax (30% or 34%), rendering effectively a 7.5% capital income tax rate at minimum.
 If the dividend to that person adds up to more than 8% of the net assets of the company: